StephenDev0/StikJIT/README.md

 An iOS XCFramework that enables JIT for another process over the device's RSD tunnel.

-A separate process (e.g. an app extension) attaches a debugserver to the target by PID, marks its JIT memory executable, then detaches.
+JIT cannot be enabled in-process, since a process that attaches a debugger to itself deadlocks.
+StikJIT runs in a separate process, attaches a debugserver to the target by PID, enables JIT for it, then detaches.
 It is self-contained: the idevice FFI and `universal.js` are bundled inside.
-The target must carry have `get-task-allow` entitlement.
+The target must have the `get-task-allow` entitlement.

 ## Use

+Because it needs a separate process, you call StikJIT from a small app extension that your app launches and hands the target app's PID to (for example over XPC).
+StikJIT does not include that extension, its launch, or the pairing file; your app provides those.

-Add `StikJIT.xcframework` to your target (Embed & Sign), then call it off the main thread:
+Add `StikJIT.xcframework` to the extension (Embed & Sign), then call it off the main thread:

 ```swift
 import StikJIT